onera/Maia/doc/developer_manual/algo_description/gindexer.rst

 .. rubric:: Exchanges

-.. note:: The global indexer is a *proxy object* since once initialized, it can be used as many time as needed to do ``take`` or ``put`` operations on any collection sharing the distribution and access indices.

-  This is because the construction of the object is more costly than its usage.
+.. note:: The global indexer is a *protocol object*: once initialized, it allows to access multiple global arrays in the same specific manner.
+One of the main reason to use a global indexer in the first place is that we can construct the protocol only once (which is costly), and then exchange data over multiple arrays by using it.

 It is important to understand that thanks to the variable buffer mode, two distributed data of different kind can share the same distribution and access indices: all